cliquespace.net

 What is Clique Space?

-Clique Space™ is what you might use to assert ownership of things in this world.
-These things are devices that you can connect together, and together, they make the same set of assertions: collectively, they virtually manifest you and communicate your presence to others.
-Clique Space endeavours to extend the individual’s visceral presence over their devices and maximises this potential through a basic communication protocol which can be extended to transport the real-time state and control information of any device.
+Clique Space™ is what you might use to assert possession of things in this world.
+These things are devices that you use day to day (things like cars, computers, phones, etc.).
+Together, they make the same set of assertions: collectively, they virtually manifest your “Sovereign” cyber-spatial corpus and communicate your cyber-spatial presence to others who may come into contact with and communicate to you through these devices.
+Clique Space endeavours to extend the individual’s presence over their devices and maximises this potential through a basic communication protocol which can be extended to transport the real-time state and control information of anything that can serve as a device for this purpose.

-Enough for flights of imagination; I’ll step back to reality and finish by telling you where Clique Space is today.
-Currently it is a proof of concept written in Java SE.
 I have been working on it since July 2008.
-The code consists of 900 or so Java source files: about 80% code for exceptions (aside: exceptions are subtyped in Clique Space as problems and every problem must be converted to another subtype of an exception known as an injury - a mechanism that actually makes good use of Java’s checked exception feature!) in seven Ant projects.
-Apart from the Java API, I don’t use any third party libraries because I haven’t found it to be necessary.
-I haven’t needed to move far beyond SE 8, and anonymous inner classes appear anecessary alternative to lambdas in the bulk of situations in which I use them.
+The code perhaps consists of 900 or so Java source files: about 80% code for exceptions (aside: exceptions are subtyped in Clique Space as dilemmas and every dilemma must be converted to a solution before the call stack of a thinker (the only type of thread that can run Clique Space code) unwinds to the thinker’s run method and apoptosis is triggered - a mechanism that appears to be a salient use-case of Java’s checked exception feature!) in eight modularised subprojects of a Gradle multiproject build.
+Apart from the Java API, I don’t use any third party libraries because I haven’t found any others to be necessary.
+I haven’t needed to move far beyond SE.
+Although I have used pure functions sparingly, I have done this because anonymous inner classes appear to be a preferable alternative to lambdas in the bulk of situations in which I use them.

 All source code is the property of me, Owen Thomas, and hence no source code is available on GitHub.
 This might indeed change in the future, but I prefer to hold my cards to my chest for now.
 If there is any value in these cards that I am holding, then perhaps you, the reader, can share in this value by helping me present this technology to the world in a way that preserves my proprietary stake.